-We will continue to review our adaptations approach in alignment with the anticipated updated policy guidance from the Scottish Government.
+Action 5.3: We will continue to review our adaptations approach in alignment with the anticipated updated policy guidance from the Scottish Government .

-Our survey respondents commented that sometimes it feels like the emphasis was on physical impairments or challenges and not on often less obvious conditions or impairments such as mental illnesses and autism.
-Thus we have identified that training and development for our housing staff, and others who may wish to be involved, would be beneficial to help raise awareness and understanding of the particular challenges some people encounter and how we can best mitigate.
+Our survey respondents commented that sometimes it feels like the emphasis was on physical impairments or challenges and often less obvious conditions or impairments such as mental illnesses and autism.
+Thus we have identified that training and development for our housing staff, and others who may wish to be involved, would be beneficial to help raise awareness and understanding of the particular challenges some people encounter and how we can best mitigate

-As part of our ongoing training programme investigate and provide training on how to best support people with particular support needs including mental illness, autism and any other need, identified during the lifetime of this strategy to ensure understanding and best practice is taken forward.
+Action 5.4: As part of our ongoing training programme investigate and provide training on mental illness, autism and any other identified in during the lifetime of this strategy to ensure understanding and best practice is taken forward.